Bartekl-13/automatic_vacancy_checker/README.md

 ### SETUP

-To use this app you need to download it onto your computer ( or pull from github into a local repository ). \n Then, fill our four variables that need to be defined:
+To use this app you need to download it onto your computer ( or pull from github into a local repository ).\
+Then, fill our four variables that need to be defined:

 1. YOUR_USERNAME, where you write your PESEL number (which is usually a username for USOS Rejestracje Żetonowe )